-It’s no myth that lifting weight can be a miracle cure for the perfect ‘beach’ body.
+It’s no myth that schedueling time to lift weights can be a miracle cure for the perfect ‘beach’ body.

 Lifting weights quickly became a hobby of mine in early 2017 and I’ve seen much quicker and longer-lasting results from a 2-day strength training routine.
 I have in fact written a post on the subject myself!